alikashi543211/CreateReadMe/README.md

 Please note that certain settings may require specific configurations or credentials, such as Vonage token and Vonage Key for phone number verification.

+# Creative Deal Analysis Working Flow

+## Registration, Login, Phone Number Verification, and Email Verification

+User accesses the home page of the Creative Deal Analysis Calculator and desires to use the Offer calculator form.
+However, the user must provide account details, such as email and password, to log in via the login popup.
+If the user doesn't have an account, registration is required using the register page.
+After registration, if the email verification toggle is enforced in the CMS, the user will be redirected to verify their email to access the Creative Deal Analysis Calculator.

+If phone number verification is enforced, the user can add values in the Property Address section of the Offer Form.
+Clicking "Next" triggers a phone number verification popup, where the user receives an OTP on their phone to verify the phone number.
+After entering the phone number and clicking "Send OTP," the user verifies the OTP to gain access to all steps of Offer creation in the Creative Deal Analysis Calculator.

+## Offer Create

+Offer creation in the Creative Deal Analysis Calculator involves several steps:
+1. **Property Address Section:** User adds details, clicks "Next" to proceed.
+2. **Entry Assumptions Section:** User enters required fields, with some fields auto-calculated.
+3. **Assumed Loan Section:** User enters loan details.
+4. **Frontend Expenses Section:** User adds details.
+5. **Seller Carry Section:** User provides seller carry details.
+6. **Gap Funding Section:** User adds details.
+7. **Cash Amount Section:** Last section; after submission, user is redirected to Calculation results.
+After final submission, user can click on "Final Result," containing Owner Finance, Lease Option, Rental, and Slot Results calculated from the Offer form values.

+## Send Offer

+Upon calculating the final result, the user sees a "Send Offer" button.
+They can send the calculated Offer by entering the seller's email and phone number and selecting the desired amortization schedule through the Send Offer Popup.
+The backend generates an Offer PDF, saved in the project's public folder, and is sent as an attachment to the provided seller email.
+The seller can review, sign, or reject the Offer.

+## Offer Listing

+- **Past Offers:** Offers generated but not sent to any seller.
+- **Sent Offers:** Offers sent to a seller.
+- **Signed Offers:** Offers reviewed and signed by the seller.
+- **Rejected Offers:** Offers reviewed and rejected by the seller.

+## Amortization Schedules Tabs on Final Results

+Tabs include:
+- Original Amortization
+- Gap Funding Amortization Schedules
+- Seller Carry Amortization Schedules
+- Owner Finance Amortization Schedules
+All schedules are based on Offer inputs.

+## Global Variables

+User can change global variable values by clicking on the "Global Variables" link in the header.
+Default values are used in DecFormulas to calculate Offer results based on inputs.
+Default global variable values are saved for each new user.

+## Profile Page

+In the profile page (accessible by clicking the profile button on the header), users can change profile pictures and information.
+Password changes can also be made from this page.